Is Cutting Away Nail Fungus a Good Option? What You Need to Know

 Expert Insight from a Dermatologist

-Cutting away the affected nail should only be done as a last resort, according to our Derrmatologist.
-“If you suspect you have nail fungus, it’s best to see a dermatologist for an accurate diagnosis and treatment plan tailored to your unique needs.
-Medical treatments are often more effective than cutting away the nail and can help prevent the infection from coming back.”
+Cutting away the affected nail should only be considered as a last resort, according to our dermatologist: “If you suspect you have nail fungus, it’s best to see a dermatologist for an accurate diagnosis and a treatment plan based on your specific needs.
+Medical treatments are often more effective than cutting away the nail and can help prevent the disease from coming back.”

 If you’re struggling with nail fungus, cutting away the affected nail may not be the best option.
 At Revitalise London Dermatology Clinic, our experienced dermatologists provide personalised care and effective treatments to help you achieve healthy, clear nails.
 Contact us today to schedule a consultation and learn more about your treatment options.